Southern sleeper shark: Diet

-It feeds primarily on cephalopods, especially squid- including the Giant and colossal squids- and fish; its stomach contents also less commonly contain remains of marine mammals and birds.
-Based on its generally sluggish nature and the speed of its prey, it is thought to be an ambush predator.
-A 3.6 m long female caught off the coast of Chile had a whole southern right whale dolphin in its stomach.
-This dogfish is sometimes taken as bycatch in the orange roughy and Patagonian toothfish fisheries; whether this poses a threat to the species is currently unknown.
+The southern sleeper shark feeds primarily on cephalopods, especially squid — including the giant and colossal squids — and numerous fishes.
+Documented stomach contents of individual sleeper sharks have also, albeit infrequently, contained the remains of marine mammals or seabirds, possibly as a result of scavenging on sunken carcasses or whale falls.
+Based on its generally sluggish nature and the comparative speed of its prey, it is thought to be an ambush predator.
+A 3.6 m long female, caught off the coast of Chile, had a whole southern right whale dolphin in its stomach.
+The dogfish is sometimes taken as accidental bycatch in the orange roughy and Patagonian toothfish fisheries; whether or not this poses a threat to the species is currently unknown.

 Conservation status

 In June 2018 the New Zealand Department of Conservation classified the southern sleeper shark as "Not Threatened" with the qualifiers "Data Poor" and "Uncertain whether Secure Overseas" under the New Zealand Threat Classification System.
 The IUCN also does not regard it as threatened, noting a widespread distribution and no indication of a declining population, but believes it is not naturally abundant and that much more data and understanding of its population, interactions and biology is needed.